JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Continue through the setup wizard.

 Explanation:
-This step ensured that the server was deployed with a supported Windows Server operating system capable of running Active Directory Domain Services.
+This step confirms that the server is deployed with a supported Windows Server operating system capable of running Active Directory Domain Services.

 <h2>Configure Networking for dc-1</h2>